Apple cultivars

 Rev W. Wilks

 Early cooker.
 Resistant to scab and canker.
 Recommended for high rainfall areas.
+When fully ripe can be used as an eater.
 August to October.
 Pollination group 2.
 Berkshire 1908

 Ribston Pippin